sam-hatley/real-estate-data/notes/setup.md

 }
 ```

 2. In order, run `terraform init`, `terraform validate` to check if the configuration provided is valid, and `terraform apply` if no errors are present.
-This should create a data lake within Google Cloud Storage and two separate tables within BigQuery to handle HMLR and RightMove data- for this guide, only RightMove Data is relevant.
+This should create a data lake within Google Cloud Storage, a a dataset within BigQuery, and an external table within that dataset.

 ### Prefect Setup